tidyverse/tidyverse.org/content/blog/tidymodels-2025-q1/index.md

 !
 The `formula` argument must be a formula, but it is a <character>.
 ```

-and now you see
+and now you see:

 ```
 Error in `fit()`:
 ! `formula` must be a formula, not the string "boop".
 ```

-This was _a lot_ of work and we're still isn’t finished.
+This was _a lot_ of work and we're still aren’t finished.
 Two events helped us get as far as we did.

 First, Simon Couch made the [chores](https://simonpcouch.github.io/chores/) package (its previous name was "pal"), which enabled us to use AI tools to solve small-scope problems, such as converting old rlang error code to use the new [cli syntax](https://rlang.r-lib.org/reference/topic-condition-formatting.html).
 I can’t overstate how much of a speed-up this was for us.